 In this interdisciplinary, expansive research project I use embodied fieldwork comprising of deep listening, walks and field recordings.
-Heavily inspired by Wardie Bay Beach in North Edinburgh, predicted to be underwater by 2050, I am working with a land that has a time limit - a drowning beach.
-This project is ever-evolving to encompass multiple works.
+Heavily inspired by Wardie Bay Beach in North Edinburgh, this project is ever-evolving to encompass multiple works which address rising sea levels.

 A collection of responses to a collaged score (pictured) created for and with a drowning beach.
 Invited artists have made these sound works as intuitive reactions, reimagining an eerie and unpredictable landscape.
 The score, created by Joanne Matthews is a visualisation of the original sound work (track 3) which was created after a deep listening session in sea haar and site-responsive singing on a harbour wall.